 In other words, Greece’s new government is threatened by its own populist agenda vis-a-vis its Western partners and its voters.
 Its fate will be the benchmark for other populist anti-systemic parties throughout Europe.
 Sadly, Churchill’s quote about El-Alamein feels dangerously appropriate for Europe once again: “Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning”.

 Note: This article was originally published at the Euro Crisis in the Press Blog.
-It gives the views of the authors, and not the position of the Euro Crisis in the Press blog, nor of the London School of Economics.
+It gives the views of the authors, and not the position of the Euro Crisis in the Press blog, nor the position of Greece@LSE, the Hellenic Observatory or the London School of Economics.